+Clinical genetic testing refers to the tests patients receive in order to provide information about a genetic disorder.
 People who are at high risk for certain genetic disorders may be referred for diagnostic testing, predictive testing, carrier testing, prenatal testing and newborn screening.
 The Greenwood Genetic Center’s Diagnostic Laboratories conduct over 200 different genetic tests for a variety of disorders.

 The other type of genetic testing, research testing, may help identify the causes of genetic disease by identifying new gene changes.
 Research testing is performed under strict protocols and may or may not provide information to assist the patient directly.
 Research testing may serve a broader purpose of understanding how, why and when a gene mutates with a goal of leading to better treatment in the future.

 The Process of Genetic Testing at the Greenwood Genetic Center

 When a patient is referred to GGC by their healthcare professional, they will first undergo a genetic consultation with a clinician.
 The results of that consultation may result in genetic testing.

 Identify gene changes related to a clinically diagnosed condition.

 Help doctors and patients develop a treatment plan.

 Identify gene mutations that increase risks for developing a disease.

 Identify gene mutations that could be passed on to children.